kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 ## Apply to Kibo's degree program

 Kibo offers a three-year BSc in Computer Science.
+We launched our [founding class](https://www.linkedin.com/feed/update/urn:li:activity:6982627519971643392) in October 2022.
 If you liked this class, but want to learn much more, consider applying to join the Bachelor's Degree program.

 Learn more about Kibo's degree program <a href="https://kibo.school/degree/" target="_blank">here.</a>